keyanmca/player-api-docs/README.md

 - id() - get player DOM element ID. e.g. "sr-player-ad22f244-e0d9-35e4-bdd4-97ebbd3367b5"
 - play() - start playing video if not already playing
+- playPreloaded() - start playing an ad that was preloaded. this is only possible if preloadMode was set to true in the general configuration object (this means that ad would not start immediatly, but would be instead prelaoded and waiting for the playPreloaded function call to begin.
 - pause() - pause video
 - resume() - resume video
 - mute() - mute video